-The following table discloses the impact of derivatives designated in hedge accounting relationships and the related hedged items, where appropriate, in the consolidated statements of income and in OCI for the years ended December 31, 2018 and 2017.
+The following table discloses the impact of derivatives designated in hedge accounting relationships and the related hedged items, where appropriate, in the consolidated statements of income and in OCI for the years ended December 31, 2019 and 2018.

-(000s) 31 Dec 2018 31 Dec 2017 Amounts Hedge Amounts Hedge Amounts reclassified ineffectiveness Amounts reclassified ineffectiveness recognized from OCI recognized in recognized from OCI recognized in in OCI into income other income in OCI into income other income Interest rate contracts Cash flow hedges (\$400) (\$95) \$2 (\$1,089) (\$307) (\$16) Fair value hedges - - (30) - - (146) (\$400) (\$95) (\$28) (\$1,089) (\$307) (\$162)
+(000s) 31 Dec 2018

+Amounts Hedge Amounts Hedge

+Amounts reclassified ineffectiveness Amounts reclassified ineffectiveness

+recognized from OCI recognized in recognized from OCI recognized in

+in OCI into income other income in OCI into income other income

+Interest rate contracts

+Cash flow hedges \$693 \$142 \$42 (\$400) (\$95) \$2

+Fair value hedges - - 1 - - (30)

+\$693 \$142 \$43 (\$400) (\$95) (\$28)

-23. CAPITAL MANAGEMENT
+24. CAPITAL MANAGEMENT

-Alterna Savings' (unconsolidated parent entity) capital management objective is to ensure the long-term viability of the company and the security of member deposits by holding a level of capital deemed sufficient to protect against unanticipated losses and to comply with the capital requirements set out in the Credit Unions and Caisses Populaires Act (Ontario) (the "Act").
+Alterna Savings' (unconsolidated parent entity) capital management objective is to ensure the long-term viability of the company and the security of member deposits by holding a level of capital deemed sufficient to protect against unanticipated losses and to comply with the capital requirements set out in Act.
 The Act requires credit unions to maintain minimum regulatory capital, as defined by the Act.
 Regulatory capital is calculated as a percentage of total assets and of risk-weighted assets.
 Risk-weighted assets are calculated by applying risk-weighted percentages, as prescribed by the Act, to various asset categories, operational and interest rate risk criteria.
 The prescribed risk weights are dependent on the degree of risk inherent in the asset.

 Tier 1 capital, otherwise known as core capital, is the highest quality.
 It is comprised of retained earnings, contributed surplus, membership shares and special shares, excluding Class B, Series 1.
-Tier 1 capital as at December 31, 2018 was \$266,228,000 (2017 - \$249,309,000).
+Tier 1 capital as at December 31, 2019 was \$312,495,000 (2018 - \$266,228,000).

 Tier 2 capital, otherwise known as supplementary capital, contributes to the overall strength of a financial institution as a going concern, but is of a lesser quality than Tier 1 capital relative to both permanence and freedom from charges.
 It is comprised of the Class B, Series 1 special shares and the eligible portion of the stage 1 and stage 2 loan allowances.
-Tier 2 capital as at December 31, 2018 was \$2,578,000 (2017 - \$3,539,000).
+Tier 2 capital as at December 31, 2019 was \$2,630,000 (2018 - \$2,578,000).